IsaiasTG/Drought-Data-Science-Project/README.md

   1. We will map the drought conditions in California by producing NDWI &amp; NDVI maps and analyzing them for correlations.
 Important variables will be precipitation, temperature, vegetation, and additional geographic factors that contribute to a warming climate and reduced rainfall.

 **Expected outcomes**
-  1. We anticipate identifying correlations between a lack of precipitation & worsening drought conditons as well as correlations with increasing temperatures and the degredation of vegetation in San Joaquin county.
+  1. We anticipate identifying correlations between a lack of precipitation & worsening drought conditions as well as correlations with increasing temperatures and the degradation of vegetation in San Joaquin county.

 **Any other relevant information, images/tables, references, etc.**
 **References****